How to customise your installation

 anbox-stream-gateway: options: https_proxy: https://proxy.example.com snap_proxy: https://snap-proxy.example.com

-If we save the overlay as
+You can save the overlay as

-proxy.yaml we can now use it for the deployment:
+proxy.yaml and use it for the deployment:

 juju deploy anbox-cloud --overlay ~/path/proxy.yaml

-Retrieving a bundle from a running model
+Retrieve a bundle from a running model

 juju export-bundle --filename mybundle.yaml

 For more information on the Juju GUI, see the Juju documentation.

 Last updated a month ago.